hpcleuven/VscDocumentation/source/antwerp/SLURM_PBS_differences.rst

    - Slurm starts by default with the environment from which the job was submitted (essentially the effect of ``qsub -V`` in Torque).
-     This can have unexpected results, e.g., if you resubmit the job from a different environment or if some things are in different directories on the login- and cluster nodes which does sometimes happen when we do a silent upgrade of the cluster.
+     This can have unexpected results, e.g., if you resubmit the job from a different environment or if some things are in different directories on the login and cluster nodes which does sometimes happen when we do a silent upgrade of the cluster.
-       - *``--export=NONE`` will start the job with a very empty environment*
+       - ``--export=NONE`` will start the job with a very empty environment*
-       - *``--export=NONE --get-user-env`` will give an environment pretty equivalent to what you would get on Torque.*
+       - ``--export=NONE --get-user-env`` will give an environment pretty equivalent to what you would get on Torque.*
 - **Redirection of stdout and stderr:**
    - In Torque, stdout and stderr go to different files by default.
 Both streams can be merged